 If all went smoothly, you should now be able to boot a USB flash drive from VirtualBox on the Linux Host.

-Boot a USB Flash Drive in VirtualBox (Mac OS X)
+VirtualBox Bootable USB Flash Drive (Mac OS X)

 - Download and install VirtualBox for OS X Hosts via the .dmg file.